London Studio

-London Studio is a British video game developer based in London.
-Founded in 2002, it is a first-party studio for PlayStation Studios.
-The studio was most known for developing the SingStar series, as well as games for PlayStation's external peripherals including the EyeToy camera and the PlayStation VR virtual reality headset.
-The studio has created more than 60 titles since it was established.
+London Studio was a British video game developer of PlayStation Studios based in London.
+Founded in 2002, it was best known for developing the SingStar series, as well as games for PlayStation's external peripherals including the EyeToy camera and the PlayStation VR virtual reality headset.
+The studio created more than 60 titles since it was established.

 History

 SingStar and EyeToy

-London Studio is established in 2002 following the merger of Psygnosis's Camden studio and Team Soho, the developer behind The Getaway.
-As London Studio, the studio developed the SingStar series, which became extremely popular and helped broadened the appeal of the PlayStation 2 beyond the typical demographics of young male gamers.
+London Studio was established in 2002 following the merger of SCEE Studio Camden (formerly a division of Psygnosis) and Team Soho, the developer behind The Getaway.
+As London Studio, the studio developed the SingStar series, which became extremely popular and helped broaden the appeal of the PlayStation 2 beyond the typical demographics of young male gamers.
 The series sold more than 20 million copies within 6 years.
 It also created a lot of games for Sony's EyeToy webcam, and assisted the development of other Sony titles, such as Killzone 2 and LittleBigPlanet.
 The studio was working on two AAA exclusives for the PlayStation 3 including Eight Days and the sequel to The Getaway, but both were cancelled by Sony Europe as Sony wanted to reallocate resources to other first-party games.